NativeScript/docs-v8/architecture-concepts/navigation.md

 ### SideDrawer Navigation

 Sidedrawer navigation enables the user to open a hidden view, i.e. drawer, containing navigation controls, or settings from the sides of the screen.
 There are a lot of navigation patterns that can be implemented using a SideDrawer.
-You can use the [@nativescript-community/ui-drawer](https://github.com/nativescript-community/ui-drawer) plugin for sidedrawer navigation.
+You can use the RadSidedrawer or [@nativescript-community/ui-drawer](https://github.com/nativescript-community/ui-drawer) plugin for sidedrawer navigation.
 A typical usage would be to add UI controls and have them do one of two things:

 - **Forward navigation** - get a reference to a navigation Frame and navigate in it.-
 - **Lateral navigation** - open a modal view.